 “A costume may look cute, but it pays to check into a site’s reputation and consider return policies and shipping schedules before placing an order,” said Jim Camp, BBB president and CEO.
 “Otherwise, you could find yourself waiting for the costume to arrive or disputing a charge on your credit card when you’d rather be getting ready for Halloween.”

 The BBB offers these tips to help you avoid being haunted after Halloween is over:

 - Location.
-If you're interested in trying a new or unfamiliar online merchant, ask the company for its physical location (address and phone number) so you can check its BBB Business Review at www.bbb.org.
+If you're interested in trying a new or unfamiliar online merchant, ask the company for its physical location (address and phone number) so you can check its Reliability Report with the BBB at www.bbb.org.

 - Customer satisfaction policy.
 Determine the company's refund and return policies before you buy.
 If online companies can’t offer concrete commitments on how they will handle any potential problems you may have with their products or services, reconsider doing business with them.

 - Guard your personal information.
 Only provide your credit card number online in a secure environment.
-Look for the prefix “https://” in the URL box listing the website’s address to be sure that the site you are using is secure.
+Look for the prefix “https://” in the URL box which lists the website’s address to be sure that the site you are using is secure.